tobiasstenberg/YANUS/README.md

 # YANUS (Yet Another Useless Scheme)
-A VSCode extension based on my personal color scheme.
-Available through the VSCode marketplace.
+A VSCode extension based on my personal color scheme and syntax highlighting.
+Available through the VSCode extension marketplace.

 To complete the theme open File > Preferences > Settings and type "colorCustomization", then edit Workbench:Color Customizations in settings.json and add the following: